-- 102 Each IFRS Taxonomy element contains at least one cross-reference to the relevant Standard(s).
-For each element reference, the IFRS Taxonomy provides, as a minimum, the number, paragraph, section, or name (that is, the type of Standard or document, for example, IFRS, IAS, IFRIC). - 103 For example, paragraph 97 of IAS 1 Presentation of Financial Statements states: - 97 When items of income or expense are material, an entity shall disclose their nature and amount separately. - 98 Circumstances that would give rise to the separate disclosure of items of income and expense include: - (a) write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs; - (b) restructurings of the activities of an entity and reversals of any provisions for the costs of restructuring; - (c) disposals of items of property, plant and equipment; - (d) disposals of investments; - (e) discontinued operations; - (f) litigation settlements; and - (g) other reversals of provisions.
+- 109 Each IFRS Taxonomy element contains at least one cross-reference to an IFRS Standard.
+For each element reference, the IFRS Taxonomy provides, as a minimum, the number, paragraph, section, or name (that is, the type of Standard or document, for example, IFRS, IAS, IFRIC). - 110 For example, paragraphs 97 and 98 of IAS 1 Presentation of Financial Statements state:

+97 When items of income or expense are material, an entity shall disclose their nature and amount separately.

+- 98 Circumstances that would give rise to the separate disclosure of items of income and expense include: - (a) write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs; - (b) restructurings of the activities of an entity and reversals of any provisions for the costs of restructuring; - (c) disposals of items of property, plant and equipment; - (d) disposals of investments; - (e) discontinued operations; - (f) litigation settlements; and - (g) other reversals of provisions.